michaeladebisi/tls-server-client/README.md

 	$ node http-server.js

-	make a GET request to `http://localhost:8000/api/ssl-connect`
+	make a GET request to `http://localhost:8000/api/ssl-connect` using POSTMAN

 	see server console for connection info